OpenQuadruped/spot_mini_mini/README.md

-## Gait Generation and SLAM on Spot Micro from scratch!
+## Gait Generation and Optimization via RL on Spot Micro

 Progress so far:

-Pybullet Environment and body IK
+Pybullet Environment and body manipulation with leg IK from: https://www.researchgate.net/publication/320307716_Inverse_Kinematic_Analysis_Of_A_Quadruped_Robot

 ![SIK](bullet/media/spot_IK.gif)